renohacks.com

 Slatted Bathtub Screen: Key Details

-• Materials: pine, larch, thermo-wood, or PVC slats with wood texture.
+• Materials: pine, larch, thermo-wood, or PVC slats (PVC is the most moisture-resistant).

-• Protection: always seal wood with waterproof varnish, oil, or wax.
+• Protection: treat wood with several coats of waterproof varnish, oil, or wax.

-• Construction: make it removable or magnetic for access to pipes.
+• Construction: design it to be removable or with a magnetic panel for easy access.

-• Ventilation: leave 5–10 mm gaps between slats for airflow.
+• Ventilation: maintain 5–10 mm gaps between slats for air circulation.

 Conclusion

-A DIY cosmetic bathroom makeover is absolutely doable with a clear plan.
+A DIY cosmetic bathroom makeover is absolutely possible with a clear plan.
+A few days, some creativity, and the right materials — and your bathroom will feel completely renewed.

 Bathroom Makeover Checklist

-• Make a renovation plan and list of tools.
+• [ ] Make a plan and list tools/materials.

-• Add décor: slatted panel, greenery, posters, diffuser.
+• [ ] Add décor: slatted screen, greenery, posters, diffuser.

-• Final step: clean up and enjoy your new space!
+• [ ] Clean up — enjoy your new bathroom.

 ❓ FAQ